how to remove laminate flooring without removing skirting boards

-Lifting laminate flooring is easier if you remove the skirting boards, but sometimes that’s not an option.
-I found this out to my cost when renovating a Victorian house.
+Lifting laminate flooring is made easier by removing the skirting beforehand.
+However, this isn’t always possible, as I discovered when renovating a Victorian house.
 The skirting was old, rare, and nailed every six inches!

 Tools and Materials